 - Only need to borrow for a few years

 Get ahead of the curve with our guide to setting up an emergency fund.

 Can I Use a Personal Line of Credit to Pay Off a Mortgage?

-A PLOC is not a good option for paying off a mortgage.
+A PLOC is likely not a good option for paying off a mortgage.
 Most PLOCs are unsecured, so they have lower credit limits and higher interest rates.
 Further, the average length of a PLOC is only two to five years.
-In other words, your mortgage is likely to have much better terms than a PLOC and if not, you’re better off re-financing your mortgage.
+In other words, your mortgage is likely to have much better terms than a PLOC and if not, you may be better off refinancing your mortgage.

 Can I Use a Personal Line of Credit for a Down Payment?